twolfson/spritesmith-engine-spec/README.md

 - x `Number` - Horizontal coordinate to position left edge of image
 - y `Number` - Vertical coordinate to position top edge of image

-**Note:** This method is not asynchronous intentionally.
-Please run all asynchronous actions during `export`.
-We suggest saving any critical metadata to `canvas` and reusing it during `export`.
+**Note:** This method is intentionally synchronous.
+Please run all asynchronous actions during `canvas.export`.
+We suggest saving any critical metadata to `canvas` and reusing it during `canvas.export`.

 ### `canvas.export(options, cb)`
 `canvas.export` should have the function signature `(options, cb)`